ramonsuarez/ramonsuarez.github.io/content/post/16-startups-en-la-competicion-de-leweb-ningun.md

 >
 > </div>

-<div class="posterous_quote_citation">via [loogic.com](http://loogic.com/16-startups-en-la-competicion-de-leweb-ninguna-espanola/)</div>16 startups at #LeWeb10, not a single Spanish one.
+via [loogic.com](http://loogic.com/16-startups-en-la-competicion-de-leweb-ninguna-espanola/)</div>16 startups at #LeWeb10, not a single Spanish one.
 I wish there were more (and also Belgian and from other countries).

 </div>